ahnlak-dragonruby/ahnlak-dragonruby.github.io/index.md

 * The main DragonRuby homepage - [www.dragonruby.org](https://www.dragonruby.org)
 * The documentation, which has many gaps and isn't always completely up to date - [dragonruby-docs.readthedocs.io](https://dragonruby-docs.readthedocs.io/en/latest/)
+* Thomas Cannon's blog, which has some useful thoughts and was the first place I encountered args.grid properly - [thomascannon.me/dragon-ruby/guide](https://thomascannon.me/dragon-ruby/guide), and a later post on the game he's developing.

 In addition, the samples that come with DragonRuby are excellent sources of information.